mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

 interface definition files, plus the scripts used to control compilation and installation of the library.

-  Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.
+covered by this License; they are outside its scope.
 The act of running a program using the Library is not restricted, and output from such a program is covered only if its contents constitute a work based